anand40090/ALB-springboot/about-me.md

 ## High level steps
 ---
-1. Create the required IAM role and policy and attach it to the created VM, same policy to be attached to IAM user.
+1. Create the required IAM role (SSM-FullAccess for EC2 instance)
-2. Create VM to use EKSCTL & Kubectl (for this use any type of OS VM, no dependency on vm type)
+1. Create IAM policy 1. full-access for IAM user 2.
+AWSLoadBalancerControllerIAMPolicy for EKS cluster
-3. Create IAM power user to execute the tasks.
+1. Create VM to use EKSCTL & Kubectl (for this use any type of OS VM, no dependency on vm type), attach the IAM "SSM-FullAccess" role
-4. Create IAM role and policy and attach it to the created VM, same policy to be attached to IAM user.
+1. Create IAM power user, attach the IAM policy "full-access".
+Download the user scret & private access key for future use.
 5. Install pre-requsite applications (Git, Docker,Maven,Jdk-11,EKSCTL,KUBECTL,HELM,AWSCLI).
 6. Configure the IAM user in created vm.
 7. Create EKS cluster using ekstcl command